 Climate change is accelerating, and it’s time to decarbonize transportation—fast.

-A recently released report, Study on the Use of Fuel Cells and Hydrogen in the Rail Environment, concludes that fuel cell trains will play a key role in the transition to a zero emission economy.
+The report, Study on the Use of Fuel Cells and Hydrogen in the Rail Environment, concludes that fuel cell trains will play a key role in the transition to a zero emission economy.
 In fact, the report states, by 2030, one-in-five newly purchased train vehicles in Europe could be powered by hydrogen.

 In this article, we’ll share key findings from the report, including the market potential for different applications.
 We’ll also identify five key benefits of hydrogen fuel cells for the rail industry.